By , JD; and , JD, JD, MEM;

 In order for material to be classified and regulated as hazardous waste, it must first qualify as solid waste.
 Under RCRA, “solid waste” is defined as:

-any garbage, refuse, sludge from a waste treatment plant, water supply treatment plant, or air pollution control facility and other discarded material, including solid, liquid, semisolid, or contained gaseous material resulting from industrial, commercial, mining, and agricultural operations, and from community activities, but does not include solid or dissolved material in domestic sewage, or solid or dissolved materials in irrigation return flows or industrial discharges which are point sources subject to permits under section 402 of the Federal Water Pollution Control Act, as amended, or source, special nuclear, or byproduct material as defined by the Atomic Energy Act of 1954, as amended.
+garbage, refuse, sludge from a waste treatment plant, water supply treatment plant, or air pollution control facility and other discarded material, including solid, liquid, semisolid, or contained gaseous material resulting from industrial, commercial, mining, and agricultural operations, and from community activities, but does not include solid or dissolved material in domestic sewage, or solid or dissolved materials in irrigation return flows or industrial discharges which are point sources subject to permits under section 1342 of title 33, or source, special nuclear, or byproduct material as defined by the Atomic Energy Act of 1954, as amended.

-For purposes of the hazardous waste regulatory program, (EPA) has promulgated a somewhat narrower definition of solid waste, which covers any discarded material—including recycled material in some instances—that is not specifically excluded by another regulation.
+For purposes of the hazardous waste regulatory program, EPA has promulgated a somewhat narrower definition of solid waste, which covers any discarded material—including recycled material in some instances—that is not specifically excluded by another regulation.
 There are a number of items that are excluded from the EPA’s definition of solid waste.
-Additionally, the Universal Waste Rules apply to management of batteries, pesticides, mercury-containing equipment, and lamps.
+Additionally, the universal waste regulations apply to management of batteries, pesticides, mercury-containing equipment, and lamps.

 RCRA defines “hazardous waste” as: